bkantiques/neighborhood-map/README.md

 See the Build process section for directions.

 The app only works with neighborhoods that are known to Google.
-Here is a selection of neighborhoods that work in testing: SoHo (good example of Flickr photos), Upper East Side, Upper West Side, Harlem, Park Slope, Bayside, Flushing, Fort Greene (all in New York City), Downtown Atlanta, Peoplestown (Atlanta), Encino, Hollywood Hills (LA), Guildwood, Harbord Village (Toronto), Whitechapel, Marylebone (London), Trastevere, and
+Here is a selection of some neighborhoods that work in testing: SoHo (good example of Flickr photos), Upper East Side, Upper West Side, Harlem, Park Slope, Bayside, Flushing, Fort Greene (all in New York City), Downtown Atlanta, Peoplestown (Atlanta), Encino, Hollywood Hills (LA), Guildwood, Harbord Village (Toronto), Whitechapel, Marylebone (London), Trastevere, and